tseguin715/Amazon-product-recommender/README.md

 Models:
-SVD and NMF (from the Surprise scikit) with user ratings XGBoost with user ratings and TF-IDF-transformed 'bags of words' with description, features, brand, and category text Cosine similarity on the TF-IDF transformations
+SVD and NMF (from the Surprise scikit) with user ratings XGBoost with user ratings and TFIDF-transformed 'bags of words' with description, features, brand, and category text Cosine similarity on the TFIDF transformations

 Metrics:
 Overall RMSD and RMSD for products predicted to be in top 5% of ratings per user (SVD, NMF, XGBoost)